sydra08/art-collector/notes.md

 Misc
 [ ] style the input boxes differently
-[ ] fix the padding on the sidebar div on the homepage
+[ ] fix the padding on the sidebar div on the homepage [ ] style the checkbox lists differently
+[ ] change the background color
+[ ] find a new google font?

 **Basic Outline of App**